aptise/peter_sslers/README.md

 * `openssl_path_conf` - the full path to your openssl binary (default `/etc/ssl/openssl.cnf`)

 * `certificate_authority` - the LetsEncrypt certificate authority. by default we use their staging URL. you will have to manually put in the real URL as defined on their docs.
+* `certificate_authority_agreement` - the LetsEncrypt agreement URL used when creating new accounts.

 * `enable_views_public` - boolean, should we enable the public views?
 * `enable_views_admin` - boolean, should we enable the admin views?